 The peoples of this large area shared the experience of conquest and colonization by Spaniards and Portuguese from the end of the 15th to the 18th century, as well as the independence movements of Spain and Portugal in the early 19th century.
 Despite the fact that 12 countries share the South American continent, they are very different from each other.
 For example, there are 9 Spanish-speaking countries in South America; the other 3 countries have Spanish speakers living there, but Spanish is not their official language.
 South America contains 12 countries and 2 dependencies.

 Its population is approximately 7 million, most of which is urban.
 The largest city and capital of Paraguay is Asunción.
 The most common indigenous peoples in Paraguay are the Guaraní, although the majority of the country's population is of mixed descent.
 The Paraguayan economy is still very underdeveloped.

 Agriculture is the largest sector of the economy.
 Paraguay is also rich in hydroelectric energy.
 Peru is located on the Pacific coast of South America, in the northern half of the continent.
 In general, the country consists of three geographical regions, including the Andes Mountains, the coast and the Amazon rainforest region.
 Peru has a population of more than 33 million inhabitants, most of whom live in cities.

 The largest population center is the country's capital, Lima, where approximately 7.7 million people live.
 Spanish is the most widely spoken language in the country, however two indigenous languages, Quechua and Aymara, also have many speakers.
 Quechua was the language of the pre-Columbian Inca civilization, whose heart was in Peru.
-Several Inca sites, such as Machu Picchu, are found in the country.
-Uruguay is a small country in southeastern South America, on the Atlantic coast.
-It is located between Brazil, to the north, and Argentina, to the west.
+Several Inca sites such as Machu Picchu are found in Peru.
+Uruguay is a small country in southeastern South America on the Atlantic coast.
+It is located between Brazil to the north and Argentina to the west.